MicrosoftDocs/community-content/community-content/content/azure-configure-load-balancer-for-sticky-sessions.md

  In a Non-sticky Session example. session are dispatched randomly , depending on the load balancing policy.
 :::image type="content" source="media/azure-configure-load-balancer-for-sticky-sessions/8004.non_2d00_sticky_2d00_sessions.jpg" alt-text="nonstickysessions":::

-## Configure An Azure Load-Balancer For sticky sessions
+## Configure Azure Load Balancer for sticky sessions

 In the following image we can see sticky session configuration from Azure Portal.